Cloudxtreme/training_material/modules/101_IntroToRiak/2_0/101_IntroToRiak_TeachingNotes.md

 	+ from an operational standpoint, adding nodes is a one-line operation

 ##Low Latency
-+ how long it takes one operation to complete
++ this is how long it takes one operation to complete
 + why is latency important?
 	+ some use-cases demand real-time response
 	+ lower latencies result in a more efficient, cheaper system overall
 + how fast is Riak?
 	+ order of milliseconds
 + how is this possible in a distributed system?
-	+ consistent hashing provides one hop request routing
+	+ consistent hashing provides one hop request routing from the coordinator to the target node, resulting in a total of two hops up and two down
+	+ you can configure your R-val to be less than 3, so that coordinators don't wait for all three responses before returning the value
 	+ choose your storage backend to suit your use-case:
 		+ Bitcask journals writes for fantastic write performance
 		+ LevelDB stores data in levels for quick access to frequently-requested data
-	+ with enterprise, you can split clusters and tune each one to optimize for individual access patterns separately
+	+ with MDC, you can split clusters and tune each one to optimize for individual access patterns separately

 ---